Student money and debt

 Your bank may be willing to extend your overdraft, or you could make an arrangement to pay it back once you have graduated.

 If you are behind with payments towards credit debts, you will need to do a budget so you can work out what you can afford to repay.
-Use our self-help pack to complete a budget and understand your options.
-Contact us for advice.
+Use our online advice tool to complete a budget and understand your options .

 Your credit rating

-Treat gas and electricity debts to your current suppliers as priority debts, because suppliers are able to disconnect your supply if you do not pay.
-They are also able to force you to have a pre-payment meter if it is safe and reasonable for you to have one.
+Treat gas and electricity debts to your current suppliers as priority debts because suppliers can disconnect your supply if you do not pay.
+They can also force you to have a pre-payment meter if it is safe and reasonable for you to have one.
 If you are being threatened with either of these options, contact us for advice.

 Unlike gas and electricity, water companies cannot disconnect your supply if you do not pay your bills.
-However, they are able to make a claim in the County Court if you don’t come to a repayment arrangement.
-Contact us for advice.
+However, they can make a claim in the County Court if you don’t come to a repayment arrangement.
+Contact us for advice if a water company is threatening to take you to court or has made a claim against you.

 Only pay for energy you have used

-If you watch live television, or watch programmes online, you must have a valid TV licence.
+If you watch or record live television, or watch programmes on BBC iPlayer, you must have a valid TV licence.
 If you live in halls of residence, your university or college may have a licence for televisions in communal areas.
 If you also have a television in your own room, you will need a separate licence.

 If you live in shared accommodation, you probably only need one licence for the whole house.
 If your accommodation is self-contained, or you have a separate tenancy agreement for your room, you will probably need a licence of your own.
 If you are not sure, contact TV Licensing.
 See Useful contacts at the end of this fact sheet.